sche11/Charmve/AWESOME-STARS.md

 - [sche11/V2ray-for-Doprax](https://github.com/sche11/V2ray-for-Doprax) - The tool can install v2ray on the Doprax, including VMess and VLess protocols, it will automatically switch IP, you need to fork this projects, read readme.md and run it.
 Create By ifeng.
 - [hiifeng/V2ray-for-Doprax](https://github.com/hiifeng/V2ray-for-Doprax) - The tool can install v2ray on the Doprax, including VMess and VLess protocols, it will automatically switch IP, you need to fork this projects, read readme.md and run it.
 Create By ifeng.
+- [Anduin2017/HowToCook](https://github.com/Anduin2017/HowToCook) - 程序员在家做饭方法指南。Programmer's guide about how to cook at home (Simplified Chinese only).
 - [RayWangQvQ/BiliBiliTool.Docs](https://github.com/RayWangQvQ/BiliBiliTool.Docs) - BiliBiliTool的文档

 ## EJS